-I have fond memories of my early childhood in Iraq.
-I still remember the excitement I felt when my parents brought home Qamardeen, or Middle Eastern apricot fruit leather.
+I still remember the excitement I felt growing up in Iraq when my parents brought Qamardeen (Middle Eastern apricot fruit leather) home.

-Unlike here in the states, where fruit leather comes in many different flavors, in the Middle East, apricot was the only flavor available.
-And guess what, we were totally content with that!
+Unlike in the States, where fruit leather comes in many different flavors, in the Middle East, apricot was the only flavor available.
+And guess what?
+We were totally content with that!

 Step 1: Wash and chop approximately 8 to 10 apricots, to equal 3 cups.

-Step 2: Add apricots to a small saucepan.
-Sprinkle apricots with 1 tablespoon of freshly squeezed lemon juice.
+Step 2: Add apricots to a small saucepan and sprinkle with 1 tablespoon of freshly squeezed lemon juice.
 Add sugar and water.

 Step 3: Bring mixture to a boil, then cover and simmer for 20 minutes.